 The son of a rabbi, Friedman could now be taking his skills to one of the most contentious regions of the world.
 As of press time, he was awaiting for confirmation by the full Senate to be the 20th U.S. envoy to Israel since the position was created in 1948, the year Israel was established as an independent country.

 “We’re incredibly proud of him,” said Maidenbaum, who has known Friedman for 30 years, and was in Washington, D.C. for his longtime friend’s confirmation hearing.
 “I’m personally proud how hard he has worked and how well-suited he is for it.”

-After serving as one of President Donald Trump’s advisors on Jewish affairs during the presidential campaign, Friedman was named by the president to be the ambassador to Israel on Dec.
+After serving as one of President Donald Trump’s advisers on Jewish affairs during the presidential campaign, Friedman was named by the president to be the ambassador to Israel on Dec.
 15.

 Friedman’s father, Rabbi Morris Friedman, was an iconic figure in the Orthodox Jewish community, and was one of the founders of the modern Orthodox movement.
 Rabbi Friedman was the spiritual leader at Temple Hillel in North Woodmere.
 He hosted President Ronald Reagan, when he visited the Five Towns in 1984, at both his home and synagogue.